Mali's junta expels French ambassador as tensions mount

+A French diplomat said the French government took note of Mali’s decision, and reiterated France’s commitment to the stabilization and development of the Sahel region, without elaborating.
+The diplomat spoke on condition of anonymity to discuss the sensitive diplomatic situation.

-France’s government did not immediately react to the expulsion.
-This latest episode in the diplomatic crisis between Mali and France comes days after the Malian government ordered Danish soldiers deployed in the French-led Takuba military operation to leave Mali.
+This latest episode in the diplomatic crisis between Mali and foreign partners comes days after the Malian government ordered Danish soldiers deployed in the French-led Takuba military operation to leave Mali.
+Also earlier this month, regional group ECOWAS imposed sanctions on Mali and Mali’s leaders expelled its representative from the country.

 The Malian government summoned French Ambassador Joel Meyer on Monday and said he had 72 hours to leave the country, according to a Malian government statement announced on state television.